panda-re/panda_class/intro/panda_class_materials/docs/panda_class.md

 ...
 ```

 You can stop the replay after you have seen that big block of read/write matches and start seeing just the percent progress indicators.
 You won't see any more matches.
+To stop the replay, you can press `Ctrl-C`.

 What that output is telling you is that `stringsearch` worked as advertised.
 It found a bunch of replay instruction counts at which the string you gave it to search for was observed passing through a memory read or write instruction.
 The hex numbers near the end of each match are the program counter of the read or write instruction and the first address on the callstack, indicating some of the context from which this read or write instruction was executed.
 Note that what we really have here in the output of `stringsearch` is a trace of the data-flow journey this particular log message experienced.
 Probably the later matches correspond to kernel print function handling of the string which we may want to hook as our gadget.